wiloon/blog/content/post/archive-2/2017-08-30-raspberry-pi-openvpn.md

 See https://nordvpn.com/tutorials/android/openvpn/ 1 for more help on how to deploy ovpn files to your device

-WARNING: DO NOT UNDER ANY CIRCUMSTANCE let these OVPN Client files get into the wrong hands, don’t email them to your device, only use trusted methods to copy them over.
+WARNING: DO NOT UNDER ANY CIRCUMSTANCE let these OVPN Client files get into the wrong hands, don't email them to your device, only use trusted methods to copy them over.
 Remember with this file (and your challenge key if you set one) anyone could connect to your VPN

 Once these files are on your remote device open port 50000 to on your router to your Pi